-We plan to fund all of our capital needs, including our capital expenditures, from cash on hand, cash from operations, borrowings under our Senior Credit Facility, the balance of the net proceeds remaining from our March 2007 equity offering and any other financings which our management and board of directors, in their discretion, may consummate.
+We plan to fund all of our capital needs, including our capital expenditures, from cash on hand, cash from operations, borrowings under our Senior Credit Facility and any other financings which our management and board of directors, in their discretion, may consummate.

-With respect to our Senior Credit Facility, as of April 1, 2007, after giving effect to the \$165.0 million in remaining borrowings outstanding under the term loan portion of our Senior Credit Facility and the \$54.2 million in letters of credit outstanding under our Revolver, we had the ability to borrow an additional \$95.8 million under our Revolver.
+With respect to our Senior Credit Facility, as of July 1, 2007, we had \$164.1 million outstanding under the Term Loan B, no amounts outstanding under the Revolver, \$64.2 million outstanding in letters of credit under the Revolver and \$55.8 million available under the Revolver.
 In addition, subject to certain conditions set forth in the Senior Credit Facility, we also have the ability to borrow an additional aggregate amount of \$150 million under the term loan portion of our Senior Credit Facility.
 However, any such additional term loans are not required to be made available under the terms of the Senior Credit Facility and would be subject to adequate lender demand at the time of the loans.
 We cannot assure that such demand will in fact exist if we desire to incur such additional term loans.